SHAcollision/pubky-vibes/README.md

 - `src/lib.rs` – shared UI (`app`) plus platform-specific launchers.
 - `src/main.rs` – desktop entrypoint.
 - `index.html` – Trunk entrypoint for web builds.
-- `web/` – styles and icons copied into the web bundle.
+- `web/` – styles and other static assets copied into the web bundle.
+- `icons/` – favicon and launcher icons referenced by `index.html`.
 - `Dioxus.toml` and `Trunk.toml` – configuration for the Dioxus CLI and Trunk-based builds.

 ## Customizing